 The ABOTA National Trial College on the campus of Yale Law School provides young trial lawyers with intensive training from accomplished trial lawyers.
 Faculty demonstrations and student exercises encompass all aspects of civil jury trials from effective voir dire to persuasive opening statements and closing arguments.

 Students nationwide are invited to apply.
-For an application email email@example.com.
+Download the application here.

 About Trial College